Covid-19 restrictions extended in Bengal till June 15: Mamata | Business

 - India

-West Bengal Chief Minister Mamata Banerjee on Thursday extended the ongoing Covid-19 restrictions till June 15, saying that the curbs have helped ease the pandemic situation a little.
+West Bengal Chief Minister Mamata Banerjee on Thursday extended the ongoing Covid-19 restrictions till June 15, saying that the curbs have helped ease the pandemic situation.

 ''The Covid-19 restrictions in the state will continue till June 15.
 This is not a lockdown or a curfew.
 We will strictly follow the restrictions.